Ross High School (Hamilton, Ohio)

 Ross High School is a public high school in Ross Township, Butler County, Ohio, United States.
 It is the only high school in the Ross Local School District which serves Ross Township and Morgan Township.
 Ross High School has an enrollment of around 850 students.
 The school's mascot is the Ram.
 The Rams compete in the Southwest Ohio Conference (SWOC).
 In 2005, a new high school was built and the old high school became the middle school.
 At the beginning of the school year in 2015, Ross High School received the National Blue Ribbon Award.

-Arts and Activities

-Ross Band Of Class

-The Ross High School Band of Class Marching Band consists of over 150 members.
-The group is the largest organization in the school and competes locally and nationally during the summer and fall.
-The RHS Band of Class has qualified for state finals 34 consecutive years in a row.
-They often compete in Disney World and Washington D.C., receiving numerous national awards.

-Other Band of Class activities: Concert band, Jazz Band, Pep Band, Color Guard, Winter Guard, and Indoor Percussion.